-Hawker Britton first opened its doors in April 1997 when founders Bruce Hawker and David Britton resigned from their long-standing positions as Chief of Staff and Communications Director respectively to then Premier of NSW, Bob Carr.
+Hawker Britton first opened its doors in April 1997 by its founder Bruce Hawker and David Britton, long-standing Chief of Staff and Communications Director respectively to then Premier of NSW, Bob Carr.
 They opened on a self-funded basis with no established client base in a small office above an art gallery in The Rocks district of Sydney.

 Bruce and David quickly became the “go-to” corporate advisers on NSW Government business matters and Hawker Britton grew quickly.
 They also established themselves as the pre-eminent Labor political campaign strategists working around the country.

 By mid 1998, two senior staff had joined the Sydney office and, following the June election of the Beattie Labor Government in Queensland (a campaign in which Bruce Hawker played a central role), Hawker Britton opened an office in Brisbane.
 In this year, David Britton was also the communications director for the Federal Labor campaign.

 Following Premier Carr’s re-election in 1999 a still-growing Hawker Britton moved to larger offices in a heritage post office building in Millers Point.
 Later that year, following the election of the Bracks Labor Government in Victoria, Hawker Britton opened an office in Melbourne.

 In 2001, Hawker Britton opened offices in Perth following the election of the Gallop Labor Government – a campaign in which Hawker Britton played a major part.

 Following the election of the Rann Labor Government in 2002 – the second of Rann’s campaigns in which Bruce Hawker played a central role – Hawker Britton’s Adelaide office commenced operations.
 In the same year, Hawker Britton’s Sydney head office moved to York Street.